jsal13/blog/md/__elasticsearch-tutorial-05.md

     <figcaption>Oh come on!</figcaption>
 </figure>

 As I was writing up this part of the blog I tried one last time and finally &mdash; finally! &mdash it finished and I had a shallow clone of the repo!
-That ends that mini-advnture.
+That ends that mini-adventure.
 Surely, installing the Python packages will go smoother &mdash;

 It did.
 Whew.
 I copy the `.env.example` to `.env` start my docker compose ES clusters.
 Luckily, I had already downloaded these before I came to the coffee shop since otherwise there's no way that would `docker pull` in less than an hour and I'd have to give up until I went home.